 - Plea bargaining: Reducing a felony to a gross misdemeanor or misdemeanor in exchange for a guilty plea

 Your defense attorney can evaluate the facts and determine whether a lesser charge or dismissal is possible under Minnesota law.
+Consulting with local criminal defense attorneys allows them to scrutinize the police reports and identify procedural errors that could force the prosecution to drop the case entirely.

 FAQs About Criminal Charges In Minnesota